simaysanli/Parking-System/README.md

 	    "msg": "the ÄE-A0574 is not a valid German plate" }

 Plate is inserted as ÄBE-AA231.
-200 status code is returned.
+200 status code and message are returned.

 	{
 		"plate": "ÄBE-AA231"